danielqnow/QuantumIntelligenceSociety.github.io/_pages/about.md

 As the boundaries between quantum computing, artificial intelligence, and interdisciplinary systems continue to blur, SQAI 2026 provides a unique academic, business, and government platform to explore breakthroughs at the intersection of these transformative technologies.
 The symposium will spotlight the most pressing challenges and visionary advances shaping the future of computation and cognition.

-In Taipei, SQAI will feature a rich lineup of keynote speeches, technical presentations, demos, poster sessions, and a full-scale business expo.
+**SQAI-A**, our academic conference, will be held in Taipei.
+Our 2026 goal is to publish 50 of the best research papers.
+We will feature a rich lineup of keynote speeches, technical presentations, demos, poster sessions.
+**SQAI-B**, our business expo, will also be held in Taipei.
+SQAI's sponsors will be given access to a booth, and exhibitors will be allowed to roam around to talk to the company or institute of their choosing.
-In DC, SQAI will feature keynote speeches and government-industry discussion panels.
+**SQAI-C**, our Capitol government-industry summit, will be held in D.C.
+SQAI-C will feature keynote speeches, government-industry discussion panels, and a networking event.

 We will offer researchers, engineers, and policy experts a vibrant space to share insights, collaborate across domains, and chart new directions in quantum, AI, and Quantum AI research and application.